 Photo: James Shelton32, cc by-sa 4.0

 Jeffrey’s Hole, a cave with an overhead hole.
-This was used as a temporary shelter by a slave who escaped his master.
+This was once used as a temporary shelter by a slave who tried to escape his master.
+Go through

 Admission